meganl1008/What-is-the-Weather-Like/README.md

 # Python API Challenge
-Utilize APIs to conduct data analysis
+Utilize APIs to conduct data analysis on weather

 ## Part 1: WeatherPy
-I will be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+I will create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I will be utilizing a simple Python library, the OpenWeatherMap API, to create a representative model of weather across world cities

+### Objective #1: Build a series of scatter plots to showcase the following relationships:
+Temperature (F) vs. Latitude

+Humidity (%) vs. Latitude

+Cloudiness (%) vs. Latitude

+Wind Speed (mph) vs. Latitude